Asymmetric All-Pay Auctions with Spillovers: Payoffs

 \section{Payoffs}

 Since payoffs are constant on the interval $[0,\bar{s}]$, each player $i$ receives an expected payoff of $v_i(0; 0) G_{-i}(0)\geq 0$.
-Only one player can have an mass point (at zero), so there can be at most one player -- their opponent -- with a positive payoff.\footnote{In a symmetric contest, note that both players receive an expected payoff of zero.}
+Only one player can have a mass point (at zero), so there can be at most one player -- their opponent -- with a positive payoff.
+In a symmetric contest, both players receive an expected payoff of zero.
+Theorem \ref{thm:main} immediately implies a necessary and sufficient condition for a player to have a positive payoff.

+\begin{corollary} Consider a two-player all-pay auction.
+Player $i$ has a positive payoff if, and only if, there exists an $\bar{s}_i$ such that